 Using advanced signal processing and machine learning, AHI continuously monitors and interprets electrocardiogram (ECG) signals to predict if a patient will become unstable several hours before traditional vital signs could indicate a dangerous episode or event is occurring.

-AHI is used in hospital settings where patients are having continuous ECG monitoring performed.
-Early identification of patients developing hemodynamic instability allows for intervention well before the condition becomes life- or organ-threatening.
-AHI updates a patient’s risk for such events every two minutes.
+AHI is used in hospital settings where patients have continuous ECG monitoring.
+Early identification of patients developing hemodynamic instability allows intervention before the condition becomes life- or organ-threatening.
+AHI updates a patient’s events every two minutes.

-Originally developed as part of a simulated hypovolemia (haemorrhage) study by the U.S. Army, the concept behind AHI was further developed at the University of Michigan.
+The U.S. Army originally developed the concept behind AHI as part of a simulated hypovolemia (hemorrhage) study.
+It was further developed at the University of Michigan.

-For four years, a team of MCIRCC researchers including clinicians, engineers, mathematicians and data scientists, several of which would eventually become the Fifth Eye team, developed a unique automated computer algorithm that uses data from a single lead of the non-invasive ECG signal for analysis and early identification of hemodynamic decline.
+For four years, a team of MCIRCC researchers, including clinicians, engineers, mathematicians, and data scientists, several of whom would eventually become the Fifth Eye team, developed a unique automated computer algorithm that uses data from a single lead of the non-invasive ECG signal for analysis and early identification of hemodynamic decline.

-The new financing will be used to secure FDA clearance, support clinical studies and enable the commercial launch of the product.
+The new financing will secure FDA clearance, support clinical studies, and enable the product’s commercial launch.

-“This product and company is a perfect example of MRCC’s strategy to transform critical care through innovation, integration and entrepreneurship,” said Kevin Ward, M.D., a co-inventor of the technology and the executive director of MCIRCC.
-“The key was bringing together a highly multidisciplinary team committed to developing a life-saving ‘big data’ precision-medicine tool, while simultaneously understanding the need to develop and cultivate a crucial business case to move the idea to impact.”
+“This product and company is a perfect example of MRCC’s strategy to transform critical care through innovation, integration, and entrepreneurship,” said Ke” in Ward, M.D., a co-inventor of the technology and the executive director of MCIRCC.
+“The key “is bringing together a highly multidisciplinary team committed to developing a life-saving ‘big data’ predation-medicine tool while understanding the need to develop and cultivate a crucial business case to move the idea to impact.”

-“Saving lives is what motivates both our team and our clinical champions,” said Jen Baird, chief executive officer of Fifth Eye and U-M alum.
-“This capital round gives us the fuel to accomplish those goals.”
+“Saving” l” ves is what motivates both our team and our clinical champions,” said Je” Baird, chief executive officer of Fifth Eye and U-M alum.
+“This cap “tal round gives us the fuel to accomplish those goals.”

-The latest funding of AHI was led by two healthcare investors – Arboretum Ventures and Cultivation Capital.
-Joining the round were MINTS, the direct investing arm of the University of Michigan’s endowment, along with additional capital from previous investors, Invest Michigan and 35 private angel investors.
-Tom Shehab, M.D., managing partner of Arboretum Ventures, Bill Schmidt, managing partner of Cultivation Capital and Mark Salamango, chief technology officer of Fifth Eye, will join Baird on the company’s Board of Directors.
+The last funding of AHI was led by two healthcare investors – Arboretum Ventures and Cultivation Capital.
+Joining the round were MINTS, the direct investing arm of the University of Michigan’s Michigan, and additional capital from previous investors, Invest Michigan, and 35 private angel investors.
+Tom Shehab, M.D., managing partner of Arboretum Ventures, Bill Schmidt, managing partner of Cultivation Capital, and Mark Salamango, chief technology officer of Fifth Eye, will join Baird on the company’s Directors.

 Disclosure: Kevin Ward, M.D., has an ownership interest in Fifth Eye Inc.